Randy Rhoads: Audition

 Rhoads brought his Gibson Les Paul and a practice amp and started warming up.
-Osbourne, who was very drunk, said of the audition "He played this fucking solo and I'm like, am I that fucking stoned or am I hallucinating or what the fuck is this?!"
+Osbourne, who was very drunk, said of the audition, "He played this fucking solo and I'm like, am I that fucking stoned or am I hallucinating or what the fuck is this?!"
 Osbourne has maintained that he immediately gave him the job.
 Rhoads recalled later, "I just turned up and did some riffs, and he said, 'You've got the gig'; I had the weirdest feeling, because I thought, 'You didn't even hear me yet.
 After the audition, Rhoads returned to Musonia and told Sarzo that he had never actually met Osbourne, who was drunk and remained in the studio's control room the entire time.
 According to Rhoads' own account, it was Strum who emerged from the control room to inform him that he had the job.
 Rhoads was, however, scheduled to meet Osbourne the following night in his hotel room.
-In the years following, Osbourne has maintained that his first encounter with Rhoads and the subsequent audition took place the following day at the hotel, and it seems that, in his inebriated state, he combined the two events in his mind.
-The fact that Osbourne immediately began rehearsals with another guitarist upon returning to England, and did not mention Rhoads until after that guitarist had been fired, seems to confirm that his account of events is inaccurate.
+In the years following, Osbourne maintained that his first encounter with Rhoads and the subsequent audition took place the following day at the hotel, and it seems that, in his inebriated state, he combined the two events in his mind.
+That Osbourne immediately began rehearsals with another guitarist upon returning to England, and did not mention Rhoads until after that guitarist had been fired, seems to confirm that his account of events is inaccurate.

 Over the next couple of days following the audition, Rhoads, Osbourne, Strum, and drummer Frankie Banali jammed together in Los Angeles before Osbourne returned to England.
 Disillusioned with Quiet Riot's inability to land an American recording deal, Rhoads discussed with his mother the possibility of joining an already established band.
 When she asked him if he would accept "an offer like this one", he replied, "Of course!"